-Furthermore, PRDOH has the discretion to perform ongoing monitoring and onsite audits of Program Administering Entities and Program Contractors performance in compliance with the requirements contained herein and audit at any time to ascertain compliance with this policy and applicable local and federal rules and regulations.
+Furthermore, PRDOH has the discretion to perform ongoing monitoring and onsite audits of Program Administering Entities and Program Contractors performance in compliance with the requirements contained in its policies and regulations which allow audits and monitoring activities at any time to ascertain compliance with this policy, and any other applicable local and federal rules and regulations.
 Notice of monitoring and auditing efforts will be given to the Program Administering Entities/Program Contractors with reasonable time.